-Mesothelioma is a type of cancer that affects the thin membrane covering the internal organs, known as mesothelium.
-About 3000 people are diagnosed with mesothelium in the U.S. It is often caused by exposure to asbestos and it could take years for it to develop into a cancerous state.
-By the time, people begin noticing its symptoms and getting it diagnosed, the disease could move into a much more advanced state.
+Mesothelioma is a type of cancer that affects the mesothelium or the thin membrane covering the internal organs, like the lungs, heart, and the abdominal organs.
+About 3000 people are diagnosed with mesothelioma in the U.S. It is often caused by exposure to asbestos and it could take years for it to develop into a cancerous state.
+By the time people begin noticing its symptoms and getting it diagnosed, the disease could move into a much more advanced state.

 Mesothelioma is commonly developed by exposure to asbestos at work.
 The exposure could happen at construction sites, in automotive industries, while serving on military ships, or living near asbestos mines.
 Family members and immediate social circles are also at risk of developing mesothelioma.
 Even washing the clothes of someone who works with asbestos can increase the risk of getting it.
 Since asbestos was found to be extremely harmful to health, about 60 countries have banned its use.
 One study revealed a few people began developing cancer in just 1–3 months of exposure.1